giseldo/chatbot_BTA_BPMN_to_AIML/README.md

-## Arichatbot: An AIML chatbot with its knowledge base written in BPMN for use in a dialogue flow.
+## BPMN to AIML.
+Draw a dialogue flow in BPMN for use in AIML chatbots.

 Chatbots are computer programs where a human being talks to the program using natural language.
 There are several technologies associated with the construction of chatterbots, one that stands out is AIML.